Blhammer/Blhammer/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Everything
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning Everything
-- 👯 I’m looking to collaborate on something cool
-- 🤔 I’m looking for help with the master
 - 💬 Ask me about everything
-- 📫 How to reach me: here
-- 😄 Pronouns: just say it
 - ⚡ Fun fact: There are no fun facts!